 Whereas many musicians who faced similar fates jumped into an abyss of toxicity and bitterness, John found his artistic intuition and his gift for melody highly valued in the studio as a staff songwriter, a TV composer, and a session singer.
 He wrote songs for such respected artists as Kim Carnes, America, and England Dan, among others.
 John composed incidental music for many TV shows including the CBS drama Promised Land starring Gerald McRaney, PAX TV’s Book of Days, and the CBS supernatural drama Touched By An Angel, among others.
 As a session vocalist, he appears numerous of jingles, movies and TV shows, including main titles to TV shows such as Tom and Jerry Kids, Garfield and Friends, Promised Land, and Doctor, Doctor.

 With the rise of broadband and satellite radio in the 2000s, Batdorf found his back catalog gaining traction again as radio format shifted from big music business demands towards the taste of music fans.
 From this, came something of a rebirth for John.
 He recalls: “Close to thirty years after the break-up, I got an email from someone who asked me if I would do a house concert for him and some of his friends and family.
 Seems I played at his high school back in the seventies and must have made quite an impression.
 I explained that I hadn’t played those songs in close to thirty years but if he gave me a month, I would do it.
 As nervous as I was, I did the show and suddenly realized just how great it was to perform again.
 It was magical and it made me get back to artist mode.”

-“I grew up in drug culture, but the re was always a voice in my head that said ‘don’t go here’ with heavy drugs.
-My son didn’t have that voice, but now he’s eight years sober, and sometimes sings with me.
+“I grew up in drug culture, but there was always a voice in my head that said ‘don’t go here’ with heavy drugs.
+My son didn’t have that voice, but now he’s living the the life of sobriety, and sometimes sings with me.
 We were all lucky, and I want to help others.
 There is enormous power with songs that penetrate the heart,” John confides.